Skip to Content

 The site brings together a collection of houses and other structures built in the area in the 18thand 19thcenturies.
 These include modest farmhouses and the dwellings of prosperous professionals.
 There’s also a metal forge, school house and shoemaker’s workshop.

-at historic vermillionville near lafayetter a costumed girl makes a broom the old-fashioned way,
+At historic vermillionville near lafayetter a costumed girl makes a broom the old-fashioned way,

 Costumed interpreters can tell you about the people who lived and worked in the buildings and the times they lived in.